BestTimesToVisit.com Logo

 Sunrise Kayak through Kilim Karst Geoforest Park

 Paddle through the emerald waters of Kilim Karst Geoforest Park as the sun paints the sky in hues of orange and pink.
-Glide past ancient limestone karsts, spot eagles soaring overhead, and witness the mangrove ecosystem awaken in a symphony of natural sounds.
-This early morning adventure offers unparalleled tranquility and a chance to see wildlife before the midday heat.
+Glide past ancient limestone formations, spot eagles soaring overhead, and witness the vibrant mangrove ecosystem awaken.
+Go with a local guide for insights into the unique flora and fauna, and keep an eye out for playful otters.

 See all 8 things to do →